mfacton/brush-can/README.md

-## CAN connected 3 brushed motor controllers
+# brush-can
+Dense quad brushed motor controller with CAN